Mortgage Payment (P&I) | ||

 For homeowners insurance, Minnesota's costs generally rank near the top of the country.
 It wasn’t always this way, though.
 In the 1990s, Minnesota homeowners insurance rates ranked as the 12th-most expensive in the U.S., according to Insurance.com data.
 Once 2002 hit, insurance rates skyrocketed for most homeowners, and they continue to climb.
 Partly to blame is the amount of damage claimed for various weather-related damages.
 Minnesota homeowners face hail, straight line wind and tornadoes.
 In 2016 Minnesota experienced 44 tornadoes.
 As for hail, Minnesota had the second-highest average annual property claims loss from 2000 to 2013.
 Minnesota had 69 tornadoes and one related fatality in 2020.

-The current average annual homeowners insurance premium in Minnesota is about $2,309, according to Insurance.com.
+The current average annual homeowners insurance premium in Minnesota is about $2,420, according to 2024 data from Insurance.com.
 If you’re looking for specifics, the Minnesota Commerce Department website has a section dedicated to home insurance basics.
 This can help you understand what coverage generally includes, and what it leaves out, such as sump pumps and pools.
 Lastly, Minnesota has a FAIR Plan coverage which is a market of last resort for those unable to obtain homeowners insurance or dwelling fire coverage from a private insurance company.

 A financial advisor can help you understand how homeownership fits into your overall financial goals.
 Financial advisors can also help with investing and financial plans, including retirement, taxes, insurance and more, to make sure you are preparing for the future.